UniMath/agda-unimath/src/elementary-number-theory/squares-integers.lagda.md

-# Squares in the Integers
+# Squares in the integers

 ```agda
 module elementary-number-theory.squares-integers where